Does Viagra raise blood pressure and other queries

 Viagra adds to the blood pressure-lowering effect of anti-hypertensive medicines.
 But not all have adverse interactions.

-BP medicines like ACE inhibitors, beta-blockers, and diuretics may be safe with Viagra.
-It is advisable to discuss your health history with your doctor before taking Viagra.
+BP medicines like ACE inhibitors, Beta-Blockers, and Diuretics may be safe to take with Viagra.
+It is advisable to discuss your health history with your doctor before taking this ED medicine.

 As this section only covers the drug interactions between Viagra and BP medicines.
 Viagra may interact with other medicines as well.
 It is best to discuss your current prescriptions with your doctor before taking Viagra.